 Instead of preservatives and artificial flavors, users of nutritional yeast get protein, folic acid, B vitamins, zinc, and selenium.
-This supplement is sold in flake or powder form and can be added into almost anything!
+These nutrients can also help you avoid burning mouth syndrome.
+Nutritional yeast supplement is sold in flake or powder form and can be added into almost anything!
 The health benefits and nice flavor of nutritional yeast make it popular among vegans and followers of the ketogenic diet.

 These five keto supplements provide the nutrients your body needs when you’re on keto.
 Take exogenous ketone supplements or eat foods rich in them so you stay on track with your body’s nutritional demands and live healthily.